hapax/hapax.github.io/_posts/2020-08-06-eratosthenes.md

 internet.
 I used the latter.

-So, at solar noon, I walked down the street to discover a cloudy day, with almost no useable shadows.
+So, at solar noon, I walked down the street to discover that the day was cloudy and the shadows almost unuseable.
-After wandering around for a while, I eventually found a newspaper box with a vague penumbra:
+After wandering for a while, I eventually found a newspaper box with a vague penumbra:

 <figure>